 Jump to:

-What is Thandai Drink
+What is Thandai

 Recipe Ingredients

-- Flavor - saffron, and dried rose petals.
+- Flavor: saffron and dried rose petals.
 You can substitute rose water instead of rose petals.

 Please refer to the recipe card for exact measurements for all the ingredients.

-Make Thandai Powder
+How To Make Thandai Powder (Stepwise Photos)

 1 to 3 - Transfer almonds, cashews, cardamom seeds, fennel seeds, poppy seeds, black peppercorns, dry rose petals, and saffron (optional) to a grinder or spice jar grinder.

 6 - While the milk is heating up, add some warm milk to the bowl of saffron and mix.
-Let it soak for 10 mins for that nice yellow color.
+Let it soak for 10 minutes for that nice yellow color.

 Serving Suggestions